-Joe Czerwinski began climbing 23 years ago, and has routeset for some of the biggest international events like the Asian X-Games and Junior X-Games.
+Joe Czerwinski began climbing in 1994, and throughout his life as a climber, he has routeset for some of the biggest international events like the Asian X-Games and Junior X-Games.
 He continued route setting for the biggest production level events in the Asia and North America, working for ESPN, ESPNStar, NBC, Disney and OLN, and is still the most experienced production level route setter in the United States.

-In competition, he has been ranked in the top 20 for every national level adult event he has entered.
+In competition, he was ranked in the top 20 for every national level adult event he has entered.
 In 2008, he was a member of the U.S. Adult National Bouldering Team and competed in the first IFSC Bouldering World Cup on U.S. soil, finishing 34th.
 (Vail, CO).

 Justin has been involved with climbing and route-setting for the past 20 years.
 His love for the sport started at the AZ State Fair as he was the only one to finish the “Journey to Everest” climbing wall.
 Later he realized his true calling lies in welding, and has successfully built local climbing walls for recreational centers as well as the Sears Tower in Chicago.